MichaelE92/odin-recipes/README.md

 I am using HTML to make a project regarding recipes.
 This is practice for HTML only and aims to further cement my understanding of best practices learned so far.

-I am using Umbtuntu for terminal navigation and file creation.
+I am using Ubuntu for terminal navigation and file creation.
 Git and GitHub alongside one another for commits and displaying of the project.
 Finally, VSCode for text editing.

 ## 🌟 Highlights